Théophile de Giraud

-Théophile de Giraud (born 19 November 1968) is a Belgian writer, philosopher and activist known for his work in antinatalism and childfree advocacy.
-Writing in French, he combines humor, provocation, and philosophical arguments to challenge societal norms around reproduction, ethics, and demography.
-Beyond his literary contributions, Giraud has engaged in high-profile activism, advocating for ecological responsibility and critiquing colonial legacies.
-His work has earned him recognition, including the Belgian Vocation Foundation award in 1998 and being named Childfree Man of the Year in 2013.
+Théophile de Giraud (born 19 November 1968) is a Belgian writer, philosopher and activist associated with antinatalism and childfree advocacy.
+Writing in French, he has published essays, poetry, and manifestos on reproduction, ethics, demography, and related subjects.
+His activism has included events connected with antinatalism and childfree advocacy, ecological arguments about population, and protests against public commemoration of Leopold II of Belgium.
+He received an award from the Belgian Vocation Foundation in 1998 and was named Childfree Man of the Year in 2013.

 Literary work

-Published in 2000, Giraud's first book, The Impertinence of Procreation, is a plea against human reproduction, using a mixture of humor and provocation.
-Noted for his many eccentricities, Giraud was listed in the anthology Les Fous Littéraires by the pataphysician André Blavier.
+Giraud's first book, The Impertinence of Procreation, was published in 2000.
+It argues against human reproduction and uses humour and provocation.
+He was described in Le Carnet et les Instants as noted for eccentricities, and was listed in André Blavier's anthology Les Fous Littéraires.

-Giraud's essay The Art of Guillotining the Procreators: Anti-Natalist Manifesto, published in 2006, is a rewrite of his first work.
-The central message of the work is "If you love children, don't create them".
-After having tried to show that life is only pain and that ethics is incompatible with reproduction, Giraud argued for school training for parenthood, adoption and a procreation strike to end the reproduction imposed by patriarchy.
-He cited many classical authors to illustrate his points.
+Giraud's essay The Art of Guillotining the Procreators: Anti-Natalist Manifesto, published in 2006, is a revised version of his first book.
+Its central phrase is "If you love children, don't create them".
+In the work, Giraud argues that life is marked by suffering and that ethics is incompatible with reproduction.
+He also argues for school training for parenthood, adoption, and a procreation strike against reproduction imposed by patriarchy.
+The book cites classical authors in support of its arguments.

-In a different register, Giraud described as a "dandy punk in rupture", published in 2008, a poetic essay on the cold wave entitled "Cold Love, Satanic Sex and Funny Suicide", with a preface written by Jean-Luc De Meyer, singer of Front 242.
-Through numerous extracts of songs, he reviews several themes of the cold wave movement and the origin of Gothic movement, such as the love of sex and death, the hatred of the family and even the celebration of the end of the world and the human race; all with a humorous and inventive style.
+In 2008, Giraud published a poetic essay on cold wave, Cold Love, Satanic Sex and Funny Suicide, with a preface by Jean-Luc De Meyer, singer of Front 242.
+The work uses song excerpts to discuss themes in cold wave and the origins of the Gothic movement, including sex, death, family, the end of the world, and human extinction.
+A review in PPPZine described its style as humorous and inventive.

-Giraud also contributed to the collective book Fewer, More Happy: The Urgency to Rethink Demography, collated by Michel Sourrouille.
+Giraud also contributed to the collective book Fewer, More Happy: The Urgency to Rethink Demography, edited by Michel Sourrouille.

 Activism

-A figure of the antinatalism and childfree movement, Giraud is one of the co-creators of Non-Parents Day, celebrated between 2009 and 2011, alternately in Brussels and Paris.
-In 2008, he covered a statue of Leopold II in Brussels with red paint, to denounce the public valorisation of the king who established the colonial system of the Belgian Congo.
-In 2012, he organised a "denatalist" event in Paris to bring attention to the overpopulation taboo and to the value of refusing to give birth for ecological reasons.
+Giraud is associated with the antinatalism and childfree movements.
+He was one of the creators of Non-Parents Day, which was held between 2009 and 2011 in Brussels and Paris.
+In 2008, he covered a statue of Leopold II in Brussels with red paint to protest against public commemoration of the king and his role in the colonial system of the Belgian Congo.
+In 2012, he organised a "denatalist" event in Paris about overpopulation and refusal to give birth for ecological reasons.